skypjack/entt/docs/md/entity.md

 Furthermore, the codebase may be easier to maintain, since updating a prototype is much less error prone than jumping around in the codebase to update all the snippets copied and pasted around to initialize entities and components.

+## The actor class

+The `actor` class is designed for those who don't feel immediately comfortable working with components or for those who are migrating a project and want to approach it one step at a time.

+This class acts as a thin wrapper for an entity and for all its components.
+It's constructed with a registry to be used behind the scenes and is in charge of the destruction of the entity when it goes out of the scope.<br/>
+An actor offers all the functionalities required to work with components, such as the `assign` and` remove` member functions, but also `has`,` get`, `try_get` and so on.

+My advice isn't to use the `actor` class to hide entities and components behind a more object-oriented interface.
+Instead, users should rely on it only where strictly necessary.
+In all other cases, it's highly advisable to become familiar with the model of `EnTT` and work directly with the registry, the views and the groups, rather than with a tool that could introduce a performance degradation.

 ## Helpers